 Designed so the whole family (yes, even the kids) can try their hand at mastering the wok, each three-hour class runs through the basics of preparing laksa (spicy coconut milk-based noodle soup), satay (grilled skewered meat), chicken rice or other Singaporean favourites.
 In a city where even the hawkers are awarded Michelin stars, eating and cooking like a local is the best way to experience the culture.

 Food Playground.
 24 Sago Street, Singapore 059020. +65 9452 3669.

 Chinatown Heritage Centre

 Your ship has just docked, you disembark and lose yourself in a bustle of labourers, hawkers, and tradesmen of all creeds and colours.
-A common scene of Singapore's early days, and one that you can experience for yourself here.
-The Chinatown Heritage Centre recreates the interiors of a shophouse circa 1950s, where simple furniture, cherished objects from the homeland and tools used in bygone trades speak volumes of these pioneers' hopes and dreams.
+A common scene from Singapore's early days, and one that you can experience for yourself here.
+The Chinatown Heritage Centre recreates the interiors of a 1950s shophouse, where simple furniture, cherished objects from the homeland and tools used in bygone trades speak volumes of these pioneers' hopes and dreams.